Bergeron: Combating Adversarial Attacks through a Conscience-Based Alignment Framework

 16 Nov 2023 · Matthew Pisano, Peter Ly, Abraham Sanders, Bingsheng Yao, Dakuo Wang, Tomek Strzalkowski, Mei Si ·

 Research into AI alignment has grown considerably since the recent introduction of increasingly capable Large Language Models (LLMs).
 Unfortunately, modern methods of alignment still fail to fully prevent harmful responses when models are deliberately attacked.
-These attacks can trick seemingly aligned models into giving manufacturing instructions for dangerous materials, inciting violence, or recommending other immoral acts.
+Such vulnerabilities can lead to LLMs being manipulated into generating hazardous content: from instructions for creating dangerous materials to inciting violence or endorsing unethical behaviors.
 To help mitigate this issue, we introduce Bergeron: a framework designed to improve the robustness of LLMs against attacks without any additional parameter fine-tuning.
-Bergeron is organized into two tiers; with a secondary LLM emulating the conscience of a protected, primary LLM.
+Bergeron is organized into two tiers; with a secondary LLM acting as a guardian to the primary LLM.
 This framework better safeguards the primary model against incoming attacks while monitoring its output for any harmful content.
-Empirical analysis shows that, by using Bergeron to complement models with existing alignment training, we can improve the robustness and safety of multiple, commonly used commercial and open-source LLMs.
+Empirical analysis reviews that by using Bergeron to complement models with existing alignment training, we can significantly improve the robustness and safety of multiple, commonly used commercial and open-source LLMs.
+Specifically, we found that models integrated with Bergeron are, on average, nearly seven times more resistant to attacks compared to models without such support.

 PDF Abstract